We can take our eyesight for granted, and when minor issues arise, we know what to do: book an appointment for a sight test.

 While sight tests may only be available for emergencies and urgent care under current COVID-19 restrictions, that doesn’t mean your vision and eye health should suffer.

 As one of the UK’s leading eye care providers in the care home sector, Visioncall wants to ensure that you’re equipped with the information you need.

 Our expert optometrists have shared their top 10 tips to help you understand the little things you can do daily to look after your eyesight for the long term.

 Eating plenty of fruit and veg is essential for a healthy body.
 A balanced diet packed with vitamins and minerals can help protect your eyes against conditions such as glaucoma or age-related macular degeneration.

-Smoking increases your chances of developing cataracts and age-related macular degeneration, as well as many other health issues, so it’s best to quit the habit completely.
+Smoking increases your chances of developing cataracts and age-related macular degeneration, as well as many other health issues, so it’s best to quit the habit altogether.

 Maintaining a healthy weight can help protect against diabetes, which can lead to sight loss.
-Eating a healthy, balanced diet and trying to stay active where you can, will help you to achieve this.
+Eating a healthy, balanced diet and trying to stay active can help you achieve this.

-Did you know that our eyes need three times as much light aged 60 than they did at 20?
-Keep your home bright and light by keeping the curtains open during the day and ensuring that lighting is appropriate.
+Did you know that our eyes need three times as much light aged 60 as they did at 20?
+Keep your home bright and light by keeping the curtains open during the day and ensuring appropriate lighting.
 Daylight bulbs are an excellent investment to keep the house as bright as possible.